-The Board is responsible for the oversight of management and the business affairs of the Company, which includes the oversight of risk.
-The Board's ultimate goals are to ensure that Unitil continues as a successful business, to optimize financial returns in light of the business risks, to increase shareholder value over time, and to protect the interests of all stakeholders.
+The Board is responsible for the oversight of management, the development of Company policy and strategy, and the ongoing assessment of the Company's operational effectiveness and financial strength, which includes the oversight of risk.
+The Board's ultimate goals are to ensure that Unitil continues as a successful and sustainable business, to optimize financial returns in light of the business risks, to increase shareholder value over time, and to protect the interests of all stakeholders.

-We have a formal Enterprise Risk Management ("ERM") program.
-The Board has definitive oversight responsibility for the ERM program in accordance with its fiduciary duty, and is provided a formal report annually, as well as with quarterly updates, and any other updates as needed.
+We have a formal Enterprise Risk Management ("ERM") program which has been in place since 2014.
+The Board has definitive oversight responsibility for the ERM program in accordance with its fiduciary duty.
+Management provides the Board with a formal report annually, as well as with quarterly status updates, and any other updates as needed, which could include the identification of a new risk, or a change in risk velocity or mitigation strategy.
 The Board also receives a quarterly presentation on a specific risk topic selected from the ERM program for greater depth of understanding of the selected risk.

 The ERM program is a foundation for risk management that is relevant, sustainable and scalable.
-The ERM program is designed to identify potential risks that may impact us, and to manage risks within our risk appetite in order to sustain operations and achieve business objectives.
+The ERM program is designed to identify potential risks that may impact us, and to manage risks within our risk appetite in order to sustain operations and achieve business and strategic objectives.
 In building the ERM program, the potential risks relating to our business were defined using a comprehensive set of risk disclosures which are described in Part I, Item 1A.
-Risk Factors of our 2018 Annual Report on Form 10-K filed with the SEC on January 31, 2019.
+Risk Factors of our 2019 Annual Report on Form 10-K filed with the SEC on January 30, 2020.

-In its oversight role, the Board is supported by, and oversees, the Risk Management Committee (the "RMC"), which is comprised of the senior management team.
-The RMC evaluates and provides direction with respect to risk identification and assessment, and risk management and mitigation, including the specific guidelines and policies governing the process by which we undertake risk assessment and risk management.
-The RMC provides quarterly reports on the status of the ERM program to the Board, as well as an annual report at the strategic planning meeting.
-The RMC is further supported by the Risk and Compliance Committee, a multi-function management committee created to provide recommendations on systems, policies and processes to achieve objectives, mitigate risk and ensure compliance, as well as recommendations on software tools or other business information systems to enable more timely and efficient tracking of risk areas.
+In its oversight role, the Board is supported by the Risk and Compliance Committee (the "RCC"), a multifunction management committee created to provide recommendations on systems, policies and processes to achieve objectives, mitigate risk and ensure compliance.
+The RCC works with Mr. Meissner to evaluate and provide direction with respect to risk identification and assessment, and risk management and mitigation, including the specific guidelines and policies governing the process.
+The RCC also works directly with functional managers on emerging risks and mitigation plans.
+The RCC provides quarterly reports on the status of the ERM program to the Board, as well as an annual report at the strategic planning meeting.